Trinovantes/MAL-Cover-CSS/README.md

 }
 ```

 Finally run `service nginx restart`.
-If everything worked as expected, then navigating to `[your IP address]` should serve up this application's homepage.
+If everything worked as expected, then navigating to your server's IP address should serve up this application's homepage.
+Don't forget to set `malcovercss.link` domain's A Record to your server's IP address and CNAME `www` to `malcovercss.link`